Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Introduction

-In the following experiments, we benchmark the proposed SQSNN model against the following alternative models:\begin{itemize} \item \textbf{Classical SNN:} Classical feedforward SNN model based on LIF neurons, trained using surrogate gradient descent with backpropagation.\cite{eshraghian2023training} \item \textbf{QLIF-SNN:} Feedforward neural network implementing QLIF neurons.\cite{brand2024quantum} \item \textbf{Quantum neural network (QNN):} A quantum variational classifier with classical intput and read-out layers.\cite{schuld2020circuit} For this model, the input is first encoded using a single classical neural layer, and then processed by a PQC using angle embedding and entangling gates.
-The outputs are measured and passed to a classical fully connected layer. \end{itemize}
+At a practical level, the proposed neural architecture is particularly well suited for hardware platforms characterized by: (\emph{i}) \emph{low repetition rate}, i.e., high shot-to-shot latency, favoring single-shot measurements \cite{gentile2017noise}; and (\emph{ii}) support for \emph{mid-circuit measurements} \cite{rudinger2022characterizing}, which are required to implement the QRNN-based quantum memory and readout mechanisms.
+Both properties apply to leading candidate platforms for scalable quantum computing, namely trapped ions and neutral atoms \cite{cain2026shor, preskill2025beyond, graham2023midcircuit, yu2025situ}.
+Furthermore, in practice, the implementation of SQSNNs is subject to the connectivity constraints of the underlying quantum hardware.
+For example, superconducting quantum processors typically require hardware-aware routing and compilation strategies due to fixed qubit connectivity \cite{cowtan2019qubit}, whereas trapped-ion and neutral-atom platforms offer more flexible qubit interactions and reconfiguration capabilities \cite{tan2024compiling, webber2020efficient}.

-All models are configured to have approximately the same number of parameters.
-This is a conventional benchmarking setting in quantum machine learning, as the number of parameters directly relates to key model properties such as trainability, complexity, and expressivity \cite{abbas2021power}.
+Experimental results compare different models by fixing the same number of trainable parameters across all models.
+This has become a standard benchmarking methodology in quantum machine learning (see, e.g., \cite{xiao2023practical, abbas2021power, fellner2025quantum}), as the number of parameters directly relates to key model properties such as trainability, complexity, and expressivity \cite{abbas2021power}.
+Our results demonstrate the effectiveness of SQSNNs, and of the local training rule on quantum hardware, as well as its superior accuracy compared to QLIF on a larger-scale dataset trained using backpropagation on a classical simulator.